stackbuilders/sshd-lint/README.md

 PasswordAuthentication no
 ```

-sshd-lint takes the weird sshd parsing into account to make sure that settings adhere to best practices.
-It also lets you know if there are duplicated lines which may lead to unexpected behavior from the SSH daemon.
+sshd-lint takes the weird sshd parsing into account to make sure that
+settings adhere to best practices.
+It also lets you know if there are
+duplicated lines which may lead to unexpected behavior from the SSH
+daemon.

 ## sshd-lint's Best Practices

-There should be no duplicate lines present in the ssh config file.
-The
+There should be no duplicate lines present in the ssh config
-settings below should be present:
+file.
+Currently the following settings are considered best practices
+by `sshd-lint`.

 ```
 PermitEmptyPasswords no